-Trace minerals are extremely important for human health and are sadly overlooked.
+Trace minerals are extremely important for health, and are sadly overlooked.

 Where are Trace Minerals Found?

-Moreover, trace mineral deficiencies are far more common then once thought.
+Moreover, trace mineral deficiencies are far more common than once thought.

 What are Trace Minerals and Why do we Need Them?

-Trace minerals are important for metabolic functions in the body.
-If trace minerals are deficient in the body then other substances and enzymes will not work properly.
+Trace minerals are important for nearly all metabolic functions within the body because they work co-dependently with other substances.
+If the body is deficient in certain trace minerals, then other substances and enzymes will not work properly.
 This could impede major systems such as our nervous and musculoskeletal systems.

-For example, there has been much research done regarding how the deficiency of trace minerals such as chromium and vanadium may play a major role in the development of diabetes.
+For example, research has shown that a deficiency of the trace minerals chromium and vanadium may play a major role in the development of Type 2 Diabetes.

 Other roles that trace minerals play in health are: